 Research Projects

-Here are some simple descriptions of presently-offered PhD and Honours level research projects.
+This page lists presently-offered PhD or MSc level research projects.
 These are representative of many other topics in astrophysics, imaging and instrumentation that are ongoing and encompassed by our group.
 Come talk to us if you are interested!

 The stellar surface imaging project